 The custodians at the back, the Fullback directs those in front of him, pointing out defensive weaknesses in the opposition and alerting his team-mates to developing threats.
 The Fullback is the last line of defence; the player often called upon to put his body on the line to save a try or put boot to ball to relieve pressure for his team.

 When attacking he should look to be involved by either being a strike runner (coming from depth into a gap and receiving a ball) or acting as a decoy runner to hold the attention of the defence.
-The full back can vary where he comes in to the line, but should do so at pace.
-If the ball is kicked into his own half, the full back should look to link up with other players such as his wingers and counter attack.
+The fullback can vary where he comes into the line but should do so at pace.
+If the ball is kicked into his half, the fullback should look to link up with other players such as his wingers and counter-attack.